 136. An adjective may or may not stand in a different part of the sentence from the noun or pronoun to which it belongs.
-Thus, in The med deal near up the street the adjective mad and its noun are both in the subject; in the adjective and its noun are both in the predicate.
-On the other hand, in The dog | is mad, the adjective mad is in the predicate, and dog, the noun to which it belongs, is the subject of the sentence.
+Thus, in the adjective mad and its noun are both in the subject; in The farmer | shot the $mad\ dog$, the adjective and its noun are both in the predicate.
+On the other hand, in the adjective mad is in the predicate, and dog, the noun to which it belongs, is the subject of the sentence.

-The mad $dog \mid ran$ up the street,
+The mad dog | ran up the street,